Our loan application is fast & secure. If you work or own a home, you're approved.

 Frequently Asked Questions About Getting a Debt Consolidation Loan

 What is a Debt Consolidation Loan and How Does it Work?

-Unsecured Debt Consolidation Loans come in a variety of shapes and sizes, they can entail different interest rates, amounts, payment schedules and stipulations.
-However, each consolidation loan, though different, has one aim: to allow you to take all of your debt, pay it off with a loan from a single lender and focus solely on paying back the lender who gave you the consolidation loan.
+Unsecured debt consolidation loans come in a variety of shapes and sizes, that can entail different interest rates, amounts, payment schedules and stipulations.
+However, each consolidation loan has one aim: to allow you to pay off all outstanding debt and be left with a single payment to the lender of your consolidation loan.
 After you have been approved, like any other loan, you will make monthly payments and be charged an interest rate until you have paid off the loan.

-The typical consolidation loan is over a term of 2-5 years and has an interest rate of 5-25%, although the term and rate of the loan may have different factors influencing this range.
-Some consolidation loans may fall out of the normal term or interest rates or prime rate, depending on the situation, having a good credit score or a bad credit score can be the difference between a great rate and having a less than desirable rate that gives you little to no value at all.
+The typical consolidation loan is over a term of 2-5 years and has an interest rate of 5-25%.
+However, different factors can influence the term and rate to fall outside of these ranges.
+As in all lending situations, the difference between a good and a bad credit score can highly affect the rates offered for consolidation loans.
+Should the interest rate be too high, the cost of consolidating can actually outweigh the benefit.
 It is not uncommon to see interest rates in excess of 40% for poor credit candidates.

-In the right scenario a consolidation loan can save you from paying extra interest, avoid dealing with multiple payments, create a less complex, more flexible payment schedule, allowing you to get out of debt faster and cost you less of your hard earned money in interest.
-In order to receive a debt consolidation loan, you will have to apply for one with a Bank, Credit Union, Private Lender or other Financial Institution.
+In the right scenario a consolidation loan can save you from paying extra interest, avoid dealing with multiple payments, create a more flexible payment schedule, and help you to get out of debt faster.
+In order to receive a debt consolidation loan, you will have to apply for one with a Bank, Credit Union, Private Lender, like LoanConnect or other Financial Institutions.

 When Should You Consider a Consolidation Loan?

 There are two main benefits to consolidating your credit: